Charlemagne chessmen: History

-The set is estimated to have been made between 1050–1100 in Salerno, Italy.
-According to one historian, "The fact that these pieces are figurative representations of people and animals rather than abstract Islamic designs also suggest that they were made in Europe rather than imported from somewhere with the Caliphate."
+The set is estimated to have been made between 1050 and 1100 in Salerno, Italy.
+According to one historian, "The fact that these pieces are figurative representations of people and animals rather than abstract Islamic designs also suggest that they were made in Europe rather than imported from somewhere within the Caliphate."

 Various theories concern its original owners.
 Possibly it was created for Robert Guiscard (died 1085), a Norman leader, or even for Pope Gregory VII.
 Later it was a gift to a French king, either Philip II or Philip III.

 From the 13th to 18th centuries, the set was in the Treasury of Saint-Denis at Saint Denis Abbey near Paris.
 In 1598, the set was inventoried and stated to be a set of 30 pieces.
 In 1625, the set was first associated with Charlemagne in a report on the history of the abbey.

 During the French Revolution, when property was confiscated from the clergy, only 16 of the 30 pieces survived and were stored at the Cabinet des Médailles, Bibliothèque Nationale in 1794.

 Description

 The chess pieces are all carved from blocks of ivory, which measure up to 15 cm in height, while the kings weigh almost up to 1 kg.
 There are also traces of red paint on some of the figures.

-The pieces include four elephants.
-Since chess bishops are called elephants in both Russian (slon) and Arabic (al-fīl, giving Spanish alfil and Italian alfiere), it can be assumed that these elephants are what we would nowadays call bishops.
+Like in the Shatranj, chariots replace rooks and elephants replace bishops.
+Elephant was called in Arabic al-fīl, giving Spanish alfil, Italian alfiere, French fil, fol and fou.

 The human figures are clothed and armed in the Norman style, as depicted in the Bayeux Tapestry.
 The figures thus belong to the Norman–Sicilian style, which mixes of European, Arabic-Islamic and Byzantine artistic styles.

 The "housing", which is elaborated with architectural details and emphasizes the king and queen, is peculiar.
 The carvings each show a semicircular pavilion with arcades on the back and a straight front in the shape of a ciborium.
 In the scene, servants pull up a curtain from both sides, which previously shielded the appearance of the king or queen and the room behind.
 It is the revelation of the monarch, the climax of the Byzantine court ceremony.

 Only sixteen pieces of the original set survive.
 Missing from the set are 15 pawns and a rook, as a complete chess set has thirty-two pieces, including sixteen pawns.
 The surviving pieces are: